 Maine Space Grant Consortium

 Have you tried 3D printing yet?
-How about virtual reality with a HoloLense?
+How about virtual reality with a HoloLens?
 Designed your own video game?

-Welcome to the University’s Ci2 Lab (Creative Intelligence + Innovation + Collaboration), an open concept experiential learning environment where students turn ideas into action, and action into things.
+Visit the Maker Innovation Studio, an open concept experiential learning environment where students turn ideas into action, and action into things.

-In this space, we bring an entrepreneurial mindset to everything we do — because each project involves community partnerships and developing a product that solves a problem.
-So our students connect with each other — and the local non-profit and business community.
+Here, we bring an entrepreneurial mindset to everything.
+Each project involves community partnerships and developing a product that solves a problem.
+Students connect with each other and the local non-profit and business community.

 In the Quality Control Collaboratory — QC2 for short — students work alongside Professor of Chemistry Luci Benedict to test beer samples for calories, bitterness (IBU), color, alcohol, protein, and pH, among other attributes.